|

 Attention is drawn to the following places, which may be of interest for search:

-Closed chambers, not otherwise provided for, to provide a defined environment such as temperature, pressure, humidity and other gas concentrations, climate chambers.
+Closed chambers that are without specific application and provide a defined environment such as temperature, pressure, humidity or other gas concentrations, climate chambers.

 Attention is drawn to the following places, which may be of interest for search:

-[N: for storing hazardous materials in the laboratory, e.g. cupboards, waste containers]
+Enclosures or chambers for storing hazardous materials in the laboratory.

 Attention is drawn to the following places, which may be of interest for search:

-Simple fluid transfer means, such as tubes, valves, fittings.
+Simple fluid transfer means, such as tubes, valves or fittings.

 Various containers, in particular for sample or reagent storage also comprising microfluidic structures.